anzbert/beat_pads/README.md

 ## Feature Requests

-If you have any ideas or suggestions, please email me at anzbert@gmail.com
+If you have any ideas or suggestions for future releases, please email me at anzbert@gmail.com